 Another form is given as a nasal spray called FluMist.
-This form of the vaccine is a live and weakened form of the flu and is approved for all healthy people 5-49 years of age who are not pregnant.
+This form of the vaccine is a live and weakened form of the flu and is approved for all healthy people 2-49 years of age who are not pregnant.
 If you are pregnant you can only receive the injectable form.
-Both vaccines are given as a single dose, although children who are receiving vaccination for the first time receive two.
-Some people develop low fever and muscle aches as side effects of the vaccine.
+The CDC also has recommended the nasal spray vaccine for healthy children 2 years and older without preference over the flu shot.

 Here are more preventive measures you can take during flu season and to avoid getting swine flu:

-Wash your hands with soap and water, or use an alcohol-based hand sanitizer often.
+- Wash your hands with soap and water, or use an alcohol-based hand sanitizer often.

-Avoid sleeping in a room with someone who has flu.
+- Avoid sleeping in a room with someone who has flu.
 The virus is easily spread in the air.

-Keep up your resistance by following a good diet, drinking lots of fluids, and getting plenty of rest.
+- Keep up your resistance by following a good diet, drinking lots of fluids, and getting plenty of rest.
 Stay warm and dry so that your body can fight off infection by flu and other viruses.